 Whenever we see a lip forming on a gutter, the first thing we think is gutter neglect.
 In order for this to happen, a lot of water had to pool up in that location over and over.
 It could have also happened from water expanding into ice or perhaps damage from a falling tree branch.

-There is no repair for a gutter with a lip.
 Basically what is happening is the gutter itself is uncurling.
 Whatever has caused this to happen is another story, the important thing here is that you almost always have to replace in these situations.

 You could attempt to fix this by adding new hardware all around the lip.
 We’ve seen people add 3 or 4 brackets to either side of the damaged section.
 The only way this will work properly is if the back of the gutter stays completely flush to the wall.
 Keep in mind that the uncurling process will continue on and it could uncurl right past the new brackets eventually.